Schneider Electric

 Schneider Electric is a global company providing energy and automation digital solutions for efficiency and sustainability.
 It addresses homes, buildings, data centers, infrastructure and industries, by combining energy technologies, real-time automation, software and services.
 The Schneider Electric Bulgaria plant is mainly focused on MCB (Mini Circuit Breakers) production for industrial and home applications.
 The company deployed UR5 cobots to automate the process of picking and placing power breakers and boxes, which shortened production time and moved employees to different manufacturing areas, helping the operators to deal with the most repetitive tasks.
 The UR5’s return on investment is estimated at around 24 months.

-Schneider Electric’s plan in Bulgaria is located in the town of Plovdiv, employing 500+ people - operators, administration and support functions.
+Schneider Electric’s plan in Bulgaria is located in the town of Plovdiv, employing 500+ people including operators, administration and support functions.
 A challenge to further development of the enterprise is the need of a more effective production and the automation of everyday repetitive tasks.

 “The cobots are used to replace non-ergonomic, repetitive and boring daily tasks.
 This allows operators to be more focused on product quality and machine performance”, says Antoniy Petrov, automation engineer at Schneider Electric.
 Apart from the need for the automation of strenuous and monotonous processes, Schneider Electric is an innovative company, constantly looking for modern, yet reliable solutions.
 “As our plant is recognized as a Smart factory and Showcase plant for 14 countries in South-Eastern Europe and following our Smart factory program, we decided to put innovative and reliable solutions,” said Petrov.